What is Pupil Premium?

-Alderman Pounder Infant and Nursery School is committed to equality of opportunity for all pupils, regardless of socio-economic background.
+Alderman Pounder Infant and Nursery School is committed to equality of opportunity for all pupils, regardless of individual circumstances.
 We strive to help all pupils reach their full potential and the Pupil Premium funding helps us to do this by awarding the school additional funding which can be used in a variety of ways, as decided upon by the school leadership.
-Below is an explanation taken from the Department for Education website (link) which gives more detail.
+Below is an explanation taken from the Department for Education website which gives more detail.
 The Pupil Premium funding is additional funding given to schools so that they can support their disadvantaged pupils and close the attainment gap between them and their peers.